mlpc-ucsd/MasQCLIP/README.md

 #### Base-novel Setting

+In the base-novel setting, the model is trained on the base classes and tested on novel classes.
 To train a model under base-novel setting (on COCO-instance), run

 ```shell
 # Progressive Distillation